mludvig/aws-ssm-tools/README.md

 3. **Open SSH session** over SSM with *port forwarding*.

-    The `ssm-ssh` tool provides a connection and authentication mechanism for running SSH over Systems Manager.
+    The `ec2-ssh` tool provides a connection and authentication mechanism for running SSH over Systems Manager.

     The target instance *does not need* a public IP address, it also does